cran/fEGarch/README.md

 exponential generalized autoregressive conditional heteroskedasticity (EGARCH) models both with either short or long memory.
-The six most common conditional distributions, i.e. a normal distribution, a
-$t$-distribution, a generalized error distribution, and the skewed variants of those three, are available.
+The six most common conditional distributions, i.e. a normal distribution, a t-distribution, a generalized error distribution, and the skewed variants of those three, are available.
 Furthermore, we introduce the average Laplace distribution and its skewed variant as newly selectable conditional distributions.
 Overall, the EGARCH family models are a